Code-Institute-Submissions/Chilli-Growers/README.md

 The project is a single scrolling page which has a full veiw height image with a callout and button that opens a modal for the user to subscribe with.
 The navigation bar is set to the top of the page and is always available for the user to be able to move around the page with ease.

-The site is split up into 3 main sections which are ordered as follows from reasons to grow into finally showing them a gallery of which they can make a choice from.
+The site is split up into 3 main sections which are ordered as follows from reasons to grow into finally showing them a gallery of which they can view recommended chillies to grow.

-After a look at different guide and garden store sites the font "PT Sans" was chosen as it looked like a good fit for a guide site and
+After a look at different guides and garden store sites the font "PT Sans" was chosen as it looked like a good fit for a guide site and
 "Balsamiq Sans" for titles complimented the body font.

-Each banners color before each section was chosen to represent the [Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale) beginning from green to red.
+Each banner's color before each section was chosen to represent the [Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale) beginning from green to red.

 ## User Stories

 - As a user, I want to be able to move around the site easily on mobile and desktop.
 - As a user, I want to have easy access to a guide that is simple to interact with.
-- As a user, I want to be able to sign up for future updates.
+- As a user, I want to be able to subscribe for future updates.
 - As a user, I want to see a variety of chillies I can choose and see infromation on.

 # Features

 The website has 4 main sections:

-- A home section containing a navbar to help navigate the site and a callout with button to allow the user to sign up for updates.
+- A "home section" containing a navbar to help navigate the site and a callout with button to allow the user to sign up for updates.
-- A reasons sections detailing why the user should grow their own chillies.
+- A "reasons section" detailing why the user should grow their own chillies.
-- A guide section that uses vertical pills and tab panes to present information in a easy way that saves space.
+- A "guide section" that uses vertical pills and tab panes to present information in a easy way that saves space.
-- A gallery section that contains 6 (4 on mobile) different varieties of chillies that the user can get information on.
+- A "gallery section" that contains 6 (4 on mobile) different varieties of chillies that the user can get information on.

 ## Existing Features

 - Feature 1 - Collapsible Navigation Bar, this allows the user to navigate the site with ease.
-- Feature 2 - Guide using tab pane, This allows the user to have access to a growing guide that doesn't require scrolling to see relevant information.
+- Feature 2 - Guide using tab pane, this allows the user to have access to a growing guide that doesn't require scrolling to see relevant information.
-- Feature 3 - Modal with button, This allows the user to submit their email and name to let the user sign up for future updates and news.
+- Feature 3 - Modal with button, this allows the user to submit their email and name to let the user sign up for future updates and news.

 ## Features Left to Implement